Partner Visa Guide By Nilesh Nandan

 One reason for this is that you would ordinarily get a bridging visa if an application is lodged within Australia.

-Another reason is that if you do suffer a refusal then it is typically much easier to appeal against the refusal because all parties are able to attend a hearing in front of a Member of the tribunal who re-considers the visa refusal decision.
+Another reason is that if you do suffer a refusal then it is typically much easier to appeal against the refusal because all parties can attend a hearing in front of a Member of the Administrative Appeals Tribunal who re-considers the visa refusal decision.

-Of course, the main reason is that you and your partner can get to stay together whilst immigration is processing your visa application, rather than one partner being onshore and the other partner being offshore for the duration of the processing time.
+Of course, the main reason is that you and your partner can stay together whilst Immigration is processing your visa application, rather than one partner being onshore and the other partner being offshore for the duration of the processing time.

 Processing time for partner visas

-My current experience is that visa processing times for offshore and onshore visa applications is 20 months give or take 7 months.
+My current experience is that visa processing times for offshore and onshore visa applications are 21 months give or take 7 months.

 Use this link to check out the current partner visa processing times as published by the Department of Home Affairs.

-One really basic question is whether it is possible for the offshore partner to come to Australia on a visitor visa or similar temporary visa.
+One really basic question is whether the offshore partner can come to Australia on a visitor visa or a similar temporary visa.

 Let’s take an example of an Asian partner who is easily able to obtain a visitor visa to come to Australia.
-If the visa granted to the Asian partner is not impugned with any no further stay condition, then the common practice is for the offshore partner to grab a visitor visa to enter into Australia and then to lodge a partner visa immediately after arrival.
+If the visa granted to the Asian partner is not impugned with an 8503 “no further stay condition”, then the common practice is for the offshore partner to grab a visitor visa to enter Australia and then lodge a partner visa immediately after arrival.

 Let’s take another example of a partner from the Middle East who is finding it difficult to get a visitor visa to enter Australia.
 In such a case it might be quicker to simply lodge an offshore partner visa application.

-If it is expected that any visitor visa will be refused (as is not uncommon from Middle Eastern countries at the present time) or if any visitor visa that is granted will be encumbered with an 8503 “no further stay condition”, then you should proceed directly to lodging an offshore partner visa application.
+If it is expected that any visitor visa will be refused (as is not uncommon from Middle Eastern countries at present) or if any visitor visa that is granted will be encumbered with a “no further stay condition”, then you should proceed directly lodging an offshore partner visa application.

-The condition is one which means that even if you are able to get a visitor visa to bring your partner into Australia, there is a restriction on making any partner visa application onshore.
+The condition means that even if you can get a visitor visa to bring your partner into Australia, there is a restriction on making any partner visa application onshore.

 So there’s no point really if you are focused on getting a visa as quickly as possible, you might as well lodge offshore.